DorYanay/SoluTrain-Mobile-APP/README.md

   * android - The Android App, for customiztion for Android
   * ios - The iOS App, for customiztion for iOS
   * lib - The source code
+    * images - Static images for the app
     * pages - Pages of the app
-    * widgets - Cusotom reusable widgets for the app
+    * widgets - Custom reusable widgets for the app
     * api.dart - Handling the communication with the API
+    * app_model.dart - The model (global state) of the app
     * config.dart - The configuration of the app
     * main.dart - The entry point for the app
     * schemas.dart - The schemas of the API